-If, like me, you love being on birthday cake-baking duty, then this list of Easy Homemade Birthday Cake Recipes for Beginners is just the guide you need.
+If, like me, you love being on birthday cake-baking duty, then this list of Easy Homemade Birthday Cake Recipes for Beginners is filled with easy birthday cake ideas.

 - Ready in: 1hr 40 minutes (plus 4 hours cooling time)